KimiaaK/KimiaaK/README.md

 - 💻 Machine Learning Engineer with experience developing and deploying ML models using Python and PyTorch in various industries (Agriculture, Color Synthesis, 3D Printing, and Carbon Black Production).
 - Proficient in handling imbalanced data, generating synthetic images, optimizing model performance, and automating processes.
-- Experienced in delivering predictive models and solutions by extracting insights from complex data through thorough analysis and synthesis, including data compression and reconstruction.
+- Experienced in delivering predictive models and solutions by extracting insights from complex data thorough analysis and synthesis, including data compression and reconstruction.